28anmol/ESP32-Environmental-Monitoring/README.md

     - `AdaFruit_SSD1306.h`
     - `AdaFruit_GFX.h`
     - `#include <MQUnifiedsensor.h>`
-3. Configure WiFi credentials in the code:
+4. Configure WiFi credentials in the code:
 ```c
 const char* ssid = "Your_SSID";
 const char* password = "Your_PASSWORD";
 ```
-4. Select the correct port and board
+5. Select the correct port and board
-5. Upload the code to ESP32
+6. Upload the code from `src` folder to ESP32
-6. Open Serial Monitor -> Get the ESP32 IP Address -> Open in Browser(ensure you are on same netowrk as ESP32)
+7. Open Serial Monitor -> Get the ESP32 IP Address -> Open in Browser(ensure you are on same netowrk as ESP32)

 ## 📂 File Structure
 ```